karstenkoeth/bashutils/README.md

 # Connect to Servers
 These scripts (ssh2*, scp2*, scpF*) are only useful in combination with the private keys.
-Therefore, as a alien user of this repository they are useless.
+Therefore, as an alien user of this repository they are useless.